Citigroup (C) Received its Third Buy in a Row

-After Morgan Stanley and Piper Sandler gave Citigroup (NYSE: C) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Gerard Cassidy maintained a Buy rating on Citigroup today and set a price target of $65.00.
-The company’s shares closed last Tuesday at $41.25.
+After Morgan Stanley and Piper Sandler gave Citigroup (NYSE: C) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Jason Goldberg maintained a Buy rating on Citigroup yesterday and set a price target of $78.00.
+The company’s shares closed last Wednesday at $44.26.

-According to TipRanks.com, Cassidy is a top 25 analyst with an average return of 21.2% and a 71.9% success rate.
-Cassidy covers the Financial sector, focusing on stocks such as JPMorgan Chase & Co., Fifth Third Bancorp, and Goldman Sachs Group.
+According to TipRanks.com, Goldberg is a 4-star analyst with an average return of 3.3% and a 56.5% success rate.
+Goldberg covers the Financial sector, focusing on stocks such as Zions Bancorporation National Association, Atlantic Union Bankshares, and Capital One Financial.

-Citigroup has an analyst consensus of Moderate Buy, with a price target consensus of $78.27, which is a 74.9% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Citigroup with a $76.36 average price target, implying a 78.2% upside from current levels.
 In a report issued on March 27, Morgan Stanley also maintained a Buy rating on the stock with a $63.00 price target.

 See today’s analyst top recommended stocks >>